The Hunger Games: Mockingjay – Part 1: Box office

-The Hunger Games: Mockingjay – Part 1 grossed $337.1 million in the USA & Canada, and $418.2 million in other countries, for a worldwide total of $755.4 million against $125 million budget ($190 million including promotion and advertising costs).
+The Hunger Games: Mockingjay – Part 1 grossed $337.1 million in the USA and Canada, and $418.2 million in other countries, for a worldwide total of $755.4 million against $125 million budget ($190 million including promotion and advertising costs).
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $211.61 million.
 Worldwide, it is the fifth-highest-grossing film of 2014.
 Its worldwide opening of $273.8 million is the sixteenth-largest of all time, the second-largest opening of 2014 behind Transformers: Age of Extinction ($302.1 million), and the largest among The Hunger Games franchise.